 I received a copy of this book from the author to review but I was not financially compensated in any way.
 The opinions expressed are my own, are honest, and are based on my observations while reading this novel.

 Welcome to another book review!
 Keeping along with the upcoming fall season, I have read another ghost-related story.
-It isn’t a typical scary ghost story though (check out my book review of The Patience of a Dead Man if you want something scary) so keep reading to see what it’s about!
+It isn’t a typical scary ghost story though (check out my book review of The Patience of a Dead Man if you want something scary).
+So keep reading to see what it’s about!
+Today I am going over the book, who the author is, and my thoughts on Edge of Perception.

 - Edge of Perception